hasura/graphql-engine/graphql/manual/getting-started/heroku-free.rst

 Run Hasura GraphQL Engine on Heroku's free tier
 ===============================================

-Following this guide will take you about 2 minutes.
+This guide will help you get Hasura and Postgres running on Heroku's free tier.
+It's the easiest and fastest way of trying Hasura out if you don't have docker!

 Step 1: Deploy to Heroku
 ------------------------